Northern Mich~Mash Preserve

 The church was built 54X30 feet on the present site of the Holy Childhood church, and a combination school and parsonage 46X20 feet of hewn logs.
 On the last Sunday of September, 1829, the chapel was dedicated to St. Peter, and the FiRST Mass said therein.
 Within a month after the opening of school 20 boys and 18 girls were enrolled and by the end of the year the enrollment had risen to 38 boys and 25 girls, of whom 38 were day students and 25 boarders.

 Father De Jean's record of their names with ages and dates of entrance is still preserved.
 It was printed in the "Anishinabe Enamiad" in 1898.
 A French teacher, Joseph L'Etornear, was placed in charge of the school.
 The children were kept clean and taught good manners, along with the French language.
-In the spring each family gave one large mocock (a kind of box made of birch-bark) of maple sugar, which weigrd from eighty to one hundred pounds.
+In the spring each family gave one large mocock (a kind of box made of birch-bark) of maple sugar, which weighed from eighty to one hundred pounds.
 Father De Jean would empty the sugar into barrels and then go down to Detroit with it to buy dry goods returning with cloth for his Indian children. ~ December 1949 The Emmet County Graphic

 Father De Jean's record of their names with ages and dates of entrance is still preserved.
 It was printed in the "Anishinabe Enamiad" in 1898.
 A French teacher, Joseph L'Etornear, was placed in charge of the school.
 The children were kept clean and taught good manners, along with the French language.
-In the spring each family gave one large mocock (a kind of box made of birch-bark) of maple sugar, which weigrd from eighty to one hundred pounds.
+In the spring each family gave one large mocock (a kind of box made of birch-bark) of maple sugar, which weighed from eighty to one hundred pounds.
 Father De Jean would empty the sugar into barrels and then go down to Detroit with it to buy dry goods returning with cloth for his Indian children. ~ December 1949 The Emmet County Graphic

 Photo Below: Harbor Springs Holy Childhood Catholic Church and School...